cbosoft/pylatgen/README.md

 # r.Debug()

 r.AddSection("Introduction")
-r.AddParagraph("PyLaTeX is an easy way to build up a write up at the same time as the calculation.
+r.AddParagraph("PyLatGen is an easy way to build up a write up at the same time as the calculation.
 It has similar features to a simple \LaTeX document.")

 # You can add equations
 r.AddEquation(r"a^2 = b^2 + c^2", label = "pythagoras_theorem")